 Once you begin your apprenticeship, you'll register as an AAT student where you'll be given the necessary study materials and support to kick-start your accountancy career.

-Apprentices will progress from the AAT Level 4 Junior Management Consultant Apprenticeship (two years) to a Level 7 professional qualification (final three years) such as the ACA, depending on your chosen business area.
+Once accepted onto the degree apprenticeship, you'll progress from the AAT Level 4 Junior Management Consultant Apprenticeship (two years) to a Level 7 professional qualification (final three years), such as the ACA, depending on your chosen business area.

 ACCA apprenticeships